Our 2030 Clean Energy Vision

 What is our Zero Carbon Plan?

-We’re working with our customers and community partners to get input as we develop our 2030 Zero Carbon Plan to present to our Board of Directors in March 2021.
-The plan will be our road map for getting to zero carbon emissions and it’ll focus on 4 key areas.
+We're working with our customers and community partners to develop our 2030 Zero Carbon Plan - a road map for getting to zero carbon emissions by 2030 that's focused on 4 key areas.

 Proven clean technology

-We’re planning to expand the use of our existing renewable energy technologies like wind, solar, hydro, biomass, battery storage and demand response.
-While these proven carbon-free technologies aren’t fully capable of achieving our 2030 zero carbon goal, they can help get us about 80% of the way there.
+We will expand the use of our existing carbon-free energy technologies like wind, solar, hydro, biomass, geothermal energy, battery storage and demand response.
+While these proven carbon-free technologies aren’t fully capable of achieving our 2030 zero carbon goal, they can help get us about 90% of the way there.
+Today, SMUD’s power supply is about 50% carbon-free.
+Our plan includes adding ~3,000 Megawatts of new renewable energy and storage, which is equivalent to the energy needs of more than 600,000 homes per year.
+This includes growing rooftop and battery storage adoption.

 New technology and business models